stefanprodan/WebApiThrottle/README.md

 ==============

 ASP.NET Web API Throttling handler is designed for controlling the rate of requests that clients can make to an Web API based on IP address, client API key and request route.
 WebApiThrottle package is available on NuGet at [nuget.org/packages/WebApiThrottle](https://www.nuget.org/packages/WebApiThrottle/).

-Web API throttling can be configured using the built-in <code>ThrottlePolicy</code>, you can set multiple limits for different scenarios like allowing an IP or Client to make a maximum number of calls per second, per minute, per hour or even per day.
+Web API throttling can be configured using the built-in ThrottlePolicy, you can set multiple limits for different scenarios like allowing an IP or Client to make a maximum number of calls per second, per minute, per hour or even per day.
 You can define these limits to address all requests made to an API or you can scope the limits to each API route.